EsteveAguilera/EsteveAguilera/README.md

 - 🤝 Open for collaborations.
 - 😬 I am a Fail-Learn-Repeat expert.
 - 💬 Ask me about running.
-- ⚡ Fun fact: I have water boots.
+- ⚡ Fun fact: I have rain boots.